kaalleen/inkscape-bingo-extension/README.md

 Templates can predefine a single or multiple areas were the bingo numbers should be placed in.

 Create a rectangle and set the id-attribute to `bingo-area`.
 For multiple areas append numbers to the id such as `bingo-area_1`.
+Clones of rectangles can also be used as bingo-areas.

 Use Inkscapes XML-Editor to add following attributes to the bingo-area-rectangle (optional):